kmarekspartz/widely/README.md

 - Use S3's logging
 - Support multipart etags (or add in our own metadata)
 - Don't use MD5
-- Port not being released
+- Port not being released quickly in `widely local`
 - Serving compressed files from S3
 - Use Amazon CloudFront and Route 53
 - Tests!